 JAY DASH is an action sports and landscape photographer based out of Salt Lake City, Utah.
 In 2009, he left the corporate finance world in New York City and headed to the mountains.
 There he picked up a camera and taught himself how to shoot ski photos.
 Over time, Jay has learned the value of leaving the camera behind so he can enjoy such activities as split boarding, mountain biking, trail running, and scrambling for himself.

-CHRISTOFFER SJÖSTRÖM Based in Annecy, France, Christoffer is a Swedish-born photographer known for his adventure and lifestyle shots in the outdoor sports world.
-He has been one of the top freeski photographers since the sport’s inception and has been featured in all major ski and snowboard magazines around the world.
+CHRISTOFFER SJÖSTRÖM Based in Annecy, France, Christoffer is a Swedish-born photographer who first entered the scene as a renegade freerider in the infamous Free Radicals ski movies.
+After picking up the camera, he quickly became known for his adventure and lifestyle shots in the outdoor sports world, and as elusive Candide Thovex’s royal photographer.
+Christoffer has been one of the top freeski photographers since the sport’s inception and has been featured in all major ski and snowboard magazines around the world.